topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 - USB Type-C to A Cable (x1)
 - Male to female jumper wire (x3)

 #### 7.1.2.2 Circuit
 - IR Transceiver sensor
-    - Out pin of the IR Transceiver sensor is connected to pin 8 on the TOPST VCP-G board.
+    - Out pin of the IR Transceiver sensor is connected to pin 8 on the VCP-G board.
-    - VCC pin of the IR Transceiver sensor is connected to 5V on the TOPST VCP-G board.
+    - VCC pin of the IR Transceiver sensor is connected to 5V on the VCP-G board.
-    - GND pin of the IR Transceiver sensor is connected to GND to the TOPST VCP-G board.
+    - GND pin of the IR Transceiver sensor is connected to GND to the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/Infrared%20(IR)%20Sensor%20(Transceiver)%20Circuit%20Schematic.png"></p>
 <p align="center"><strong>Figure 7.2 Infrared (IR) Sensor (Transceiver) Circuit Schematic</strong></p>